SunRuir/DDA-GTN/README.md

 > This folder stores the code files.

 ## 2.2 Data
-The data is in zenodo, which contains the input data for Mdataset's 5 cross validation on DDA-GTN.
+> The data is in zenodo, which contains the input data for Mdataset's 5 cross validation on DDA-GTN.

 ## 2.3 result
-- records
-  >This folder contains the log files from the five cross-validations.
+> This folder contains the log files from the five cross-validations.

 # 3. Workflow
 ## 3.1 Configuration environment